magomimmo/modern-cljs/doc/tutorial-14.md

 speaking to solve a cyclic namespace dependency, which are not allowed in CLJ, you need to refactor the code.

 Our scenario is simple enough.
-We need to remove the `modern-cljs.core` reference from the `modern-cljs.remotes` namespace declaration.
+Remove the `modern-cljs.core` reference from the `modern-cljs.remotes` namespace declaration.
 There, we only referenced the `handler` symbol from the `modern-cljs.core` namespace in the `app` definition.
 By moving the `app` definition to the `modern-cljs.core` namespace we should be able to resolve the cyclic namespace dependency.

 Here is the modified content of the `remotes.clj` file where we have removed both the reference to the `modern-cljs.core` namespace and the